Aurumaker72/MupenUtilities/README.md

 ### __Mupen hook might be unbearably slow or not work on some systems!__

 ## Other
-⚠️ This program automatically checks for updates when internet is connected.
+⚠️This program automatically checks for updates when internet is connected.

 ⚠️This program accesses other program's memory and might be marked as unsafe.

+🥚There is a easter egg in the TAS Studio utility dialog